 - Choose safe for adults and children

 There is really no good reason to apply sunscreen if your time in the sun is less than 15-30 minutes (depending upon skin type) at a time.
 Your body needs sun every day for adequate Vitamin D3 production.
 The most natural way to get vitamin D is by exposing your bare skin to sunlight (ultraviolet B rays).
 In the summer this can happen fairly quickly depending on your type of skin.
 You don’t need to tan or burn in order to get Vitamin D. Exposing your skin for around half the time it takes for your skin to turn pink is usually adequate for Vitamin D production.
-Normally, this amount of time for is between just 15 minutes for a very fair skinned person and maybe a couple of hours or more for a dark skinned person.
+Normally, this amount of time is just 15 minutes for a very fair skinned person and maybe a couple of hours or more for a dark skinned person.
 Again, individual times will vary.
 The body can produce 10,000 to 25,000 IU of vitamin D in just a little under the time it takes for your skin to turn pink.
 It is also important to know the body makes the most vitamin D when a large area of skin, such as the back, rather than a small area such as the face or arms is exposed to the sun.
 Remember the sun should never be feared, everyone of us require the sun in order to be healthy.
 It is truly life-giving.

 Research and More Information